The training helps to build your young person’s confidence. The personalised training will allow them to:

-• future job opportunities
+• access future job opportunities

-• accessing new hobbies
+• find new hobbies

-• social skills.
+• improve their social skills

 • road safety